 Artificial propagation of Chinook salmon (Oncorhynchus tshawytscha) has the potential to alter the abundance and distribution of males that precociously mature in freshwater and thereby influence ecological and genetic interactions in the natural environment.
-Between 1999 and 2015 the abundance of hatchery origin precocious males on redds was less than 0.05% of the number of fish released, and were less abundant on redds than natural origin precocious males (P<0.05).
-Hatchery and natural origin precocious males were both found throughout the spawning range during the spawning season, but differences in distribution between origins were detected (P<0.05).
+Between 1999 and 2015 the abundance of hatchery-origin precocious males on redds was less than 0.05% of the number of fish released, and were less abundant on redds than natural-origin precocious males (P<0.05).
+Hatchery and natural-origin precocious males were both found throughout the spawning range during the spawning season, but differences in distribution between origins were detected (P<0.05) with hatchery-origin males farther downstream than natural-origin males.
 It appears that many precociously mature fish released from the hatchery migrate downstream and fail to migrate back to the spawning grounds or die within the Yakima River prior to spawning time.
-Hatchery origin precocious males in the Yakima River do not contribute favorably to harvest and may pose ecological risks to non-target taxa.
-However, most of these fish have a low probability of contributing genes to future generations.
+Hatchery-origin precocious males in the Yakima River do not contribute favorably to harvest and may pose ecological risks to non-target taxa.
+However, most of these fish have a low probability of contributing genes to future generations (Appendix 3).

 Hatchery fish recruitment (HOR) has been higher than wild fish recruitment (NOR) (Table 3).
-Because all CESRF fish have their adipose fins clipped and are therefore subjected to higher harvest rates, the disparity between Upper Yakima CESRF and wild/natural returns per spawner has likely been greater than it appears beginning in 2001 when selective fisheries first occurred downstream of the Yakima River mouth in the main stem Columbia River.
-The redd counts in the Teanaway Basin also increased substantially from a pre-supplementation average of 3 redds per year to a post-supplementation average of 63 (range, 10-253) redds per year (due almost entirely to fish returning from the Jack Creek Acclimation site).
-Beginning in 2006, the number of natural origin spawners increased substantially compared with historic data which corresponds with the first natural origin returns that may have been produced by returning hatchery spawners in the Teanaway River.
+Because all CESRF fish have their adipose fins clipped they are subjected to higher harvest rates due to mark-selective fisheries.
+The disparity between Upper Yakima CESRF and wild/natural returns per spawner has likely been greater than it appears because of mark-selective fisheries in the Yakima River and in the main stem Columbia River.
+The redd counts in the Teanaway Basin also increased substantially from a pre-supplementation average of 3 redds per year to a post-supplementation average of 61 (range, 10-253) redds per year.
+This increase is due almost entirely to adult fish returning from the Jack Creek acclimation site.
+Beginning in 2006, the number of natural-origin spawners increased substantially relative to historic data, which corresponds with the first natural-origin returns that could have been produced by returning hatchery spawners in the Teanaway River.

 Supplementation and habitat activities in the upper Yakima Basin appear to have significantly increased the number of redds relative to a control stream.
 The mean difference in upper Yakima (supplemented) and Naches (control) stock redd counts between 1981 and 2000 (before supplementation benefits) was 538 redds.
-During supplementation (2001-2016), the upper Yakima River redd counts averaged 1,301 higher than the Naches redd counts.
+During supplementation (2001-2016), the upper Yakima River redd counts averaged 1,246 higher than the Naches redd counts.
 The differences between these periods were significant (BACIP; P=0.002).
 Although higher productivity and distribution is encouraging, these fish must also reproduce successfully and produce fish that survive well in natural environments.
-We are currently performing an assessment of supplementation in terms of natural origin abundance and productivity of the upper Yakima compared to several reference populations incorporating adjustments for capacity.
+We are currently performing an assessment of supplementation in terms of natural-origin abundance and productivity of the upper Yakima compared to several reference populations incorporating adjustments for capacity.
+Additionally, a collaborative study between the YN, CRITFC, and WDFW of upper Yakima River relative reproductive success between hatchery and natural-origin spawners is ongoing using single nucleotide polymorphism (SNP) markers (Galbreath et al. 2017).
+The final DNA samples are expected to be processed during 2018 and findings will be published once analyses are complete.
+This study will encompass brood years 2007-2011, which represent both relatively high and low spawner escapements and wide variation in environmental conditions such as snowpack and temperature.

 Table 3.
-Estimated number of spawners, adult returns, and returns per spawner (R:S) to the Yakima River Basin by population, brood years 1997-2011.
+Estimated number of sp awners, adult returns, and re turns per spawner ( $(\mathbf{R}:\mathbf{S})$ to the Yakima River Basin by population on, broo d years 1997-2 2012.